 The GSACRD Online Learning Pathway K-9, coordinated through St. Gabriel Education Centre, was established by Board motion on Aug.
 31, 2020, with designated online teachers who will teach English and French programming, Kindergarten-Grade 9.
-We now have approximately 485 K-9 students enrolled in online classes and approximately 120 grades 10-12 students.
 There is presently sufficient enrollment for: English programming (K-Gr.
 9) and French programming (K-1, Gr.
 2-3, Gr.
 4-5, Gr.
 6, Gr.
 7-8, Gr.
 9).
-As promised, we assessed enrollment, which stabilized, and we added additional French courses for French Immersion students, which also served to reduce class sizes in both French and English programming.

-As promised, you will have an opportunity to be considered when asking to join online education or face-to-face education, would your child have started in online education, at designated times that correspond to reporting periods for each school (i.e., See Reporting and Notification Periods in this guidebook).
+You will have opportunities to switch from online to face-toface programming or vice versa at multiple points in the school year as per the Reporting and Notification Periods in this Guidebook).
 To learn more about online education, please see Programming Options in this Guidebook.
-All school principals are sending this opportunity by email to their families about this by October 9, 2020.
+Administrators in every school have sent out a survey, which is due is October 31, 2020, if you would like to have your child switch from online to face-to-face programming or vice versa.
+Parents will receive notification from the school principal of the program that they wish to by November 5, 2020.
+If you have further questions or suggestions, please do not hesitate to contact your school principal or Division staff at: schoolreentry@gsacrd.ab.ca.